Please read through information below before using Application

 Mover for the first time!!
-If you have questions do not proceed.
-Contact Funduc Software at email@example.com first.
-If anything, expert computer
+If you have questions contact Funduc Software at firstname.lastname@example.org before you proceed.

-users should pay extra attention to the below recommendations.
-Having a super-fast & ultra-modern power computer does not mean that it is OK to disregard the below guidelines.
+users should pay extra attention to the recommendations below.
+Having an ultra-modern power computer does not mean that it is OK to disregard the below guidelines.

 Most Important: Do not move paths (folders) that contain un-related program(s) underneath that parent path.
 For example, DO NOT move C:\Program Files to D:\Program Files.
 Moving C:\Program Files\Editor to F:\Program Files\Editor is OK, where "Editor" is the name of a program you want to move.
 But